Mac Supported File Systems (APFS, HFS+, exFAT, FAT32, etc.)

 • To also write to NTFS drives on Mac, you need to use some third-party NTFS for Mac software applications.

 BuhoNTFS is a professional NTFS for Mac software program that lets you easily read and write to NTFS drives on your Mac.
-Mount the NTFS drive to read and write status with one click.
+Mount the NTFS drive in read and write mode with a single click.

 BuhoNTFS